What Is Accounts Receivable and How do they work?

 On 1 April, you restore a boiler On the third day of April, the task is done and also you send an amount of detail to the purchaser, giving them 30 days to pay.
 From 1st April till the purchaser pays, you’ve got an account receivable.
 In your trial sheet, you’ll file this as a debit for your accounts receivable and credit for your cash account.

 If you maintain accounts receivable, you’ll quickly understand the patterns of how your customers pay.
 Normally, you will figure out that there are customers who take more than a month to clear the payments.
-Knowing this may assist you in intend planning in a better manner to control your cash flow and function flexibly.
+Knowing this may assist you in planning in a better manner to control your cash flow and function flexibly.

 The Bottom Line: